DistributedSystemsGroup/zoe/docs/index.rst

 A number of predefined applications for testing and customization can be found at the `zoe-applications <https://github.com/DistributedSystemsGroup/zoe-applications>`_ repository.

-Have a look at the :ref:`vision` and at the :ref:`roadmap` to see what we are currently planning and feel free to `contact us <daniele.venzano@eurecom.fr>`_ via email or through the `GitHub issue tracker <https://github.com/DistributedSystemsGroup/zoe/issues>`_ to pose questions or suggest ideas and new features.
+Have a look at the :ref:`vision` and at the `roadmap <https://github.com/DistributedSystemsGroup/zoe/wiki>`_ to see what we are currently planning and feel free to `contact us <daniele.venzano@eurecom.fr>`_ via email or through the `GitHub issue tracker <https://github.com/DistributedSystemsGroup/zoe/issues>`_ to pose questions or suggest ideas and new features.

 A note on terminology (needs to be updated)
 -------------------------------------------